satyasundar/databricks-academy/courses/getting-started-with-data-engineering/course-get-started-with-databricks-for-data-engineering.md

             - DA.validate_job_v1_config()

         - For scheduling the jobs
-            - Schedules & Triggers -> Add Trigger -> "Trigger Type = None(manula) -> Scheduled" -> This will open up an UI for cron job
+            - workflows -> Jobs -> Schedules & Triggers -> Add Trigger -> "Trigger Type = None(manula) -> Scheduled" -> This will open up an UI for cron job

+## Databricks SQL

+    - New -> Query
+    - Select warehouse
+    - select catalog and schema name
+    - Run a query
+    - add visualisation
+    - add to dashboard